check-spelling-sandbox/documentation-v12/docs/messaging-channels/direct-integrations/facebook-messenger.md

 1. In the left sidebar, expand the **Messenger** menu and select **Settings**
 1. In the **Access Tokens** section, click **Add or remove Pages** and add you facebook page
-1. Copy the number under you page name and paste it in you **Page Id** channel configuration
+1. Copy the number under you page name and paste it in you **Page ID** channel configuration
 1. Click on **Generate token**.
 Copy this token and paste it in the **Access Token** channel configuration in cloud dashboard.

 ### Verify Token